kalyanpesala17/Nov9_10_Hackathon/Education_Game_Challenge/ReadMe.md

 For this challenge you are tasked with building some type of online game (web-based, mobile, AR/VR, etc) that teaches High School and College students some of the basics around savings and credit.

 The information to be taught is included in the document "Education_Game_Teaching_Content.pdf" in this folder.
 Please review the contents of this document and work to incorporate as many of the items included there in your game.
-Additionally, you must present individuals playing the game with a survey before and after playing the game.
-This survey data should be captured by your game and [uploaded? emailed?] to [xxx site].

 You and your team can build a games like:
  - Memory/quiz oriented game that provides a repetitive drill experience